New £500,000 funding for quest to solve scientific mysteries

 “It’s a chance to build a new team of investigators working at the frontier of quantum science and engineering.”

-The UK Research and Innovation’s Engineering and Physical Sciences Research Council (EPSRC) and the US National Science Foundation (NSF) jointly offered funding for collaborative projects between the two nations.
+The UK Research and Innovation’s Engineering and Physical Sciences Research Council (EPSRC) offered the funding for collaborative projects.

-The Cambridge researchers will be working with scientists at the University of California San Diego (UCSD) for the joint ‘Nanoscale spin entanglement and chemistry project’, known as NanoSPINEC.
+The Cambridge researchers will be working on the ‘Nanoscale spin entanglement and chemistry project’, known as NanoSPINEC.

 Molecules hold huge promise for quantum technologies but poor control at the single-molecule level has hindered progress.
 The researchers will develop new technologies to precisely manipulate molecular quantum behaviour, paving the way for room-temperature quantum sensors in biomedicine and enabling new fundamental discoveries.